skyylife/skyylife.io/README.md

-## This site was bootstrapped with gatsby JS info is below
+## This site was bootstrapped with gatsby JS

-## Package Manager

-We are using Yarn to manage packages

-## Gatsby Info

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">